 Locally, Assemblymember Holden established himself as a leader in strengthening the economic vitality of the San Gabriel Valley by organizing a transportation roundtable with Los Angeles Mayor Eric Garcetti and the Mayors of 11 other cities to discuss the transportation priorities for the area, including the future of the Metro Gold Line extension.
 He continues to fight for a vision to connect the San Gabriel Valley with light rail from Burbank Airport to Ontario Airport.
 For the past six years, as Chair of the Assembly Select Committee on Regional Transportation Solutions, Holden held hearings to discuss timely transportation issues for the region and the State.
 The hearings, attended by hundreds, included local and state government officials and transportation experts that discussed issues regarding funding solutions, active transportation and managing regional growth.

 Holden currently Chairs the Assembly Committee on Appropriations.
-Additional Committee assignments include Communications and Conveyance, Environmental Safety and Toxic Materials, and Judiciary.
+Additional Committee assignments include Communications and Conveyance and Utilities and Energy.
 He is Chair of the Select Committee on Regional Transportation and Interconnectivity Solutions and sits on the Advisory Committee of the Santa Monica Mountains Conservancy.
 He also serves on the Select Committee on Science, Technology, Engineering and Math Education and is an Alliance Member of the Select Committee on the Status of Boys & Men of Color.
 He was the Assembly Majority Floor Leader from 2014 to 2016 and the Chair of the California Legislative Black Caucus from 2016 to 2018.

 Prior to his election to the Assembly, Holden served almost 24 years as a Pasadena City Councilmember and Mayor.
 He was the youngest City Councilmember at age 28 and only the second African American to serve as Mayor.
 Throughout his years of public service, Holden has been a champion in creating jobs, preserving vital services, strengthening the economic vitality of the San Gabriel Valley and expanding the light rail.
 While on the City Council, Holden served as a Commissioner and President of the Burbank-Glendale-Pasadena Airport Authority and on the Pasadena Light Rail Alignment Task Force.
 After graduating college, he turned down the opportunity to play professional basketball international to pursue his journey in public service.